sagzain/animation-YOPyRa-NG/README.md

 I'm extending the functionality of YOPyRa-NG to be able to generate simple animations.

-For more information about the YOPyRa-NG code, consult the [a relative link](./YOPyRaNG/README.md) inside its folder.
+For more information about the YOPyRa-NG code, consult the [readme](./YOPyRaNG/README.md) inside its folder.